open-education-hub/methodology/chapters/develop-organize/projects/reading/README.md

 Instead, they handle the meta aspects of the solution, focusing on consistency.
 This includes tasks like line or word counts, grammar checks, and maintaining the structure of write-ups.

-These programs have a broad scope and are often readily accessible online as [third-party tools](#third-party-open-tools-employed).
+These programs have a broad scope and are often readily accessible online as third-party tools, as presented in [the "Support Infrastructure" section](../../../infrastructure/overview/reading/README.md).
 These tools are crafted for easy deployment without intricate configurations.
 However, for tailored use-cases, they provide a "control panel" in the form of a configuration file, usually in formats such as `.yml` or `.json`.